 The “new” Mage Tower from the Isle of Refuge.
 All those floating pieces of nostalgia.

 What advice do you have for someone who wants to break into the game industry?

 Have a great attitude and stay positive.
 Talent gets you in the door, your attitude is what keeps the door open or closed.

 Who is your favorite NPC in EQII?

-What was the most challenging design you have worked on?
+What was the most challenging and rewarding creation you’ve worked on?

 What do you know now that you wish you knew when you got started?

 Making games is a team effort.
 Not being a designer/engineer doesn’t mean you can’t have ideas and solutions that can help them out, and vice versa.
 Also make sure to flip normals on your kill regions.

 What’s the first thing that got you interested in working in the gaming industry?

 As an avid Counter-Strike player, I saw a couple of articles on the level design process from some of my favorite maps growing up.
 After that, it was all decided: Time to become a game developer!